Car Accident Nerve Damage

 As the source of the pain is narrowed down, the doctor may choose your precise methods of diagnosis, which include performing nerve conduction studies, electromyography, nerve biopsy, and skin biopsy.

 Once the cause of the neuropathy is discovered, whether it’s inflammation of single or multiple nerves, the underlying cause can then often be targeted for treatment.
 If the background condition cannot be corrected, however, treatment may take the form of symptomatic pain relief.

-Compressed Nerve from Car Accident
+Compressed Nerve or Nerve Damage from Car Accident

 Radiculopathy is the medical term for the compression or irritation of a nerve in the spinal column.
 It is not exactly a specific condition, but rather a description of a general issue in which one or more nerves are affected and do not work properly.
 This can cause pain, numbness, tingling, “pins and needles”, or weakness along the course of the nerve.
 The condition can occur in any part of the spine; however, it is more commonly found in specific areas.

-- Radiculopathy can also be found in the neck (cervical radiculopathy); the arms and fingers are usually the first to feel any sort of pain or tingling when injuries occur to the spinal discs in the neck.
+- Nerve compression can also be found in the neck (cervical radiculopathy); the arms and fingers are usually the first to feel any sort of pain or tingling when injuries occur to the spinal discs in the neck.
 The numbness and pain can travel all the way down to the fingertips.